 The difference between AR Financing and Invoice Factoring is small but critical.
-It’s different is so small many tend to use the terms synonymously.
-Confusion is common because the key component to obtain funds in both the options is the company’s “Accounts Receivable.”
+Its difference is so tiny many tend to use the terms synonymously.
+Confusion is common because the vital component to obtaining funds in both the options is the company’s “Accounts Receivable.”

 What is Accounts Receivable Financing or AR Financing?

 Accounts receivable financing is a type of asset-based lending where a company uses its receivables.
 These are outstanding invoices by its B2B or B2G customers — as collateral in a financing agreement.

 In this agreement, an accounts receivables financing company or bank advances to its borrower client some percentage (50-90%) against its eligible unpaid invoices or accounts receivables.
 The borrower will complete a borrowing base certificate, which computes both its eligible and ineligible AR (Accounts Receivable).
 Computation of this certification can be daily, weekly, monthly, or quarterly; depending on their critical needs and the company’s financial strength.

 Invoice Factoring is a financial transaction and a type of debtor finance in which a business sells its accounts receivable (invoices) to a third party (called a factor) at a discount.
 The objective of this action is to meet immediate cash needs and to mitigate credit risk (if non-recourse factoring).

 What are the Differences between AR Financing and Invoice Factoring?

 - A significant difference in Invoice Factoring is that you sell AR invoices rather than offer it as security.
 Technically, it is not a loan but a sale of a financial asset.
 On the other hand, AR financing is a loan where a company’s assets in the form of invoices are pledged.